Case: Windows 10 updates delete my files

-How to recover missing files after Windows 10 updates:
+How to recover missing files after Windows 10 updates

-Once you backed up your computer with an effective tool like AOMEI Backupper, you don't need to worry about automated Windows 10 updates will delete your personal files, or any similar situations that may cause data loss.
+Once you backed up your computer with an effective tool like AOMEI Backupper, you don't need to worry that automated Windows 10 updates will delete your personal files, or any similar situations that may cause data loss.

 Beyond that, you can also use AOMEI Backup to backup the Windows OS.
 Thus when bad things happen after an update, you can easily restore the system to an earlier state.
 Even if you are a Windows Server user, there's a Server edition for you.